elastic/crawler/README.md

 ---

+## 👩🏽‍💻 Developer guide

+### Build from source

+You can build and run the Open Crawler locally using the provided setup instructions.
+Detailed setup steps, including environment requirements, are in the [Developer Guide](docs/DEVELOPER_GUIDE.md).

-### 👩‍💻 For developers
+### Contribute
-- [Build from source](docs/DEVELOPER_GUIDE.md) - Local development setup and environment requirements
-- [Contributing](docs/CONTRIBUTING.md) - Bug reports, code contributions, documentation improvements, PR guidelines, and coding standards
+Want to contribute?
+We welcome bug reports, code contributions, and documentation improvements.
+Read the [Contributing Guide](docs/CONTRIBUTING.md) for contribution types, PR guidelines, and coding standards.

 ---